 In episode data, there is one row for each episode that was captured during the interview.
-Usually, a start date and an end date describe the duration of an episode.
-The remaining variables in such spell datasets contain additional information about that episode.
-These characteristics are chronologically linked to the episode.
-This means (especially for time-variant variables like ISEI or CASMIN) that the respective values indicate the status at the given time of the episode, and not necessarily the current status which is valid nowadays.

-To give an example: In the spell dataset spEmp there is a period of time for a certain respondent in which he or she worked without interruption in a particular job.
-If this person changes to a new job, this marks a new episode which is stored in a new data row.
-Further changes in this context may also lead to new episodes, e.g., a change of employer or the conclusion of a new employment contract (but not if the salary, working hours or other characteristics of the respective job change).
-Episodes can therefore be understood as the smallest possible units of one's life history, in this case the employment biography.
-As soon as there are several relevant changes in such a biography episode, this is reflected in a new data row.
+Usually, a start and an end date describe the duration of the episode.
+The remaining variables in spell datasets provide additional information about that episode.
+These descriptors are related to the particular episode and fill it with content, so to speak.
+It means (especially for time-variant variables like education or occupation or employment) that the respective values indicate the status at the time of the episode, which is not necessarily the current status valid nowadays (or at the time of the interview).
+To give an example, in the dataset spEmp there is a period of time for a particular respondent during which she or he worked in a particular job without interruption.
+If this person changed to a new job, this defines a new episode stored in a new data row.
+Further changes in this context may also lead to new episodes, e.g., a change of the employer or the conclusion of a new employment contract - but not if the salary, working hours or other characteristics (possible descriptors) of the respective job change.
+Episodes can be understood as the smallest possible units of one's life history, in this case the employment biography.
+Several relevant changes in such a biographical area are reflected in several new data rows.